Equality Report for Year 2019-20 (Feb 2021)

 No data is collected or held by the school about gender reassignment in the staff population.

 The staff includes members of a wide range of religions and beliefs (including no religion or belief).
 The school does not routinely collect or hold this information, unless specifically requested by a member of staff.
-The school’s absence policy allows time-off with pay for major religious observance days for all faiths.
+The school’s absence policy allows time-off for major religious observance days for all faiths.

 Marriage and civil partnership